GSA/digitalgov.gov/content/post/2016-02-23-the-benefits-of-being-push-y-reaching-your-audience-through-push-notifications.md

 date: 2016-02-23 1:00:27 -0400
 title: 'The Benefits of Being Push-y\: Reaching Your Audience Through Push Notifications'
 summary: 'Need to get in touch with your audience?
 Give them a little push.
 Push notifications allow agencies to connect with their audiences for immediate communication.
-The Office of Personnel Management’sOPM Alert app provides a real time look at the current operating status for federal offices in the Washington, DC, area and uses push technology'
+The Office of Personnel Management’s OPM Alert app provides a real time look at the current operating status for federal offices in the Washington, DC, area and uses push technology'
 authors: [awichman]
 categories:
   - Mobile